uhmspacebar/uhmspacebar.github.io/index.md

 Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).

-BowFolios defines the following routes:
+UHM SpaceBar defines the following routes:

   * The `/` route goes to the public landing page.
   * The `/directory` route goes to the public directory page.
   * The `/<user>/profile` route goes to the profile page associated with `<user>`, which is the UH account name.
   * The `/<user>/filter` route goes to the filter page associated with `<user>`, which is the UH account name.
+  * The `/<user>/clubregister`, which is the club register form for new clubs
+  * The `/<user>/clubadmin`, which is the admin page that allows a user to interact with their club register.

 ## Authentication